stagerightlabs/phpxdr/README.md

 $string = $xdr->read(XDR::STRING); // 'Bad Wolf'
 ```

-More usage information can be found in the wiki.
+More usage information can be found in the wiki. (coming soon.)

 ### Testing

 ```bash
 ./vendor/bin/phpunit
 ```

+### Credits

+This package draws a lot of inspiration from both [zulucrypto/stellar-api](https://github.com/zulucrypto/stellar-api) and [stellar/js-xdr](https://github.com/stellar/js-xdr).

 ### Changelog